|

 register for: one lecture section, one tutorial, and one lab (run on alternate weeks on

-individually-assigned schedules, with the lab write-up due no later than one week after the lab).
+individually-assigned schedules, with the lab write-up due a few days after the lab).

 no late submissions are accepted, so be sure to have it in on time and in the right format.
 There